lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

     osd.wait(10)

 You can see that it does pretty much what we did here in the tutorial.
-But it is more flexible as it works with other systems too and is more powerful when integrated with your testing environment.
+However it is more flexible as it works with other systems too and is more powerful when integrated with your testing environment.

-Just run:
+To try this example, just run:

     python $TOP/tools/share/opensocdebug/examples/runelf.py path/to/hello.riscv